 (i) The identity, address, telephone number and facsimile number of the entity requesting service;

 (ii) A statement that the entity requesting service is, or will be upon commencement of service, an Eligible Customer under this Tariff;

-(iii) The location of the Point(s) of Receipt and Point(s) of Delivery and the identities of the Delivering Parties and the Receiving Parties;

-(iv) The location of the generating facility(ies) supplying the Capacity and Energy and the location of the Load ultimately served by the Capacity and Energy transmitted.
-The ISO will treat this information as confidential except to the extent that disclosure of this information is required by this Tariff, by regulatory or judicial order, for reliability purposes pursuant to Good Utility Practice or pursuant to RTG transmission information sharing agreements.
-The ISO shall treat this information consistent with the standards of conduct contained in Part 37 of the Commission’s regulations and the Code of Conduct in Attachment F;

-(v) A description of the supply characteristics of the Capacity and Energy to be delivered;

-(vi) An estimate of the Capacity and Energy expected to be delivered to the Receiving Party;

-(vii) The Service Commencement Date and the term of the requested Transmission Service; and
+(iii) The Service Commencement Date and the term of the requested Transmission Service; and

-(viii) Any additional information required by the ISO’s planning process established in Attachment Y.
+(iv) Any additional information required by the ISO pursuant to its planning process established in Attachment Y or otherwise.

 The ISO shall treat this information consistent with the standards of conduct contained in Part 37 of the Commission’s regulations and the Code of Conduct in Attachment F.